Selective soldering: Drop-Jet

-Thermal Profiling
+Thermal profiling

 The thermal profile of the selective process is critical as with other common automated soldering techniques.

 Topside temperature measurements within the pre-heat stage must be verified as with conventional flow solder machine, additionally flux activation must be verified as sufficient.

 As number of miniature profiling dataloggers are now available to make the process more simple such as the Solderstar Pro units.

-Selective Solder Optimization
+Selective solder optimization

 A number of fixtures are available to allow daily checking of the selective solder process, these instruments allow the verification of machine parameters to be performed on a periodic basis.

 Parameters such as contact time, X/Y speeds, nozzle wave height and profile temperature can all be measured.

-Use of Nitrogen Atmosphere
+Use of nitrogen atmosphere

 Selective soldering is normally undertaken in a nitrogen atmosphere.
 This prevents oxidation of the fountain surface and results in better wetting.
 Less flux is needed with less left-over residue.
 The use of nitrogen results in clean, shiny joints without the need for PCB cleaning or brushing.